michaelzheng67/realtime_stock_chat/README.md

 # Real time Stock Trading Chat App

-'A full stack app that allows traders to look at stocks and chat in real time'
+`A full stack app that allows traders to look at stocks and chat in real time`

 ### Idea: